 If you want to know how to ride your own motorcycle in Morocco, then here is our guide for motorcycle touring in Morocco.
 Packed with advice, tips and useful links, it’s everything you need to know!
-You can also travel to Morocco with us on our Spring Tour or our Autumn Tour.
+You can also travel to Morocco with us from the UK.
+Click to see our tour.

 Morocco at a Glance